 Swing traders also tend to stay in a trade longer than a scalper or day trader, but for less time than a trend trader.
 Since purchased option positions have limited downside risk, this can make them safer positions to run overnight as part of a swing trading strategy.

-Overview: Swing Trading Options
+How Does Swing Trading Options Work?

 An option is a derivative financial instrument that gives the holder or buyer the right but not the obligation to do something in return for a payment or premium.
 In financial markets, options also have a strike or exercise price that determines at what level the holder can buy or sell the underlying financial asset.
 Options also have an expiration date beyond which the option ceases to exist.